 Retailers tend to overcomplicate this process when they list a bunch of criteria to join the program.
-A customer is more likely to back out if it gets confusing.
+A customer is more likely to back out if it gets confused.
 Hence it is essential to keep it simple and to the point.
 Here’s an example.

-In this example, the brand informs the customer of the amount they have to spend to join the customer loyalty program and lists out all the benefits they would get once they become a member.
+In this example, the brand informs the customer of the amount they have to spend to join the customer loyalty program and lists all the benefits they would get once they become a member.

 According to The Loyalty Report 2017, the average consumer is involved in 14 loyalty programs but has the capacity to engage with only 7 of them.
 A brand’s customer loyalty marketing must be more customer-centric and relevant.

 It's not always about the coupons and discounts that your rewards program gives.
 Assess your brand’s customer journey and optimize rewards in their best interest.
-This will allow your brand to deepen engagement with customers over time.
+This will allow your brand to deepen its engagement with customers over time.

 Examples of Loyalty Program Ideas that Work